-This statistic shows the quarterly growth of the real gross domestic product (GDP) in France from the first quarter 2012 to the first quarter of 2013.
+This statistic shows the quarterly growth of the real gross domestic product (GDP) in France from the second quarter 2012 to the second quarter of 2013.
 GDP refers to the total market value of all goods and services that are produced within a country per year.
 It is an important indicator of the economic strength of a country.
 Real GDP is adjusted for price changes and is therefore regarded as a key indicator for economic growth.
-In the first quarter of 2012, the growth of the real GDP in France was 0 percent compared to the previous quarter.
+In the second quarter of 2012, the real GDP in France decreased by 0.3 percent compared to the previous quarter.